Ducati Headquarter Borgo Panigale

 Loris Capirossi, 2003, ph.
 Rikita

 In 2007 Ducati topped the world championships with Australian driver Casey Stoner, who would soon became a legend for Ducati fans.
 In 2011 Ducati partnered with Valentino Rossi with Nicky Hayden.
 Rossi finished 7th in the world championship, but the company got 3rd place in the constructors' category.
-And again more success: Dovizioso won 2nd place in the 2017 world championship, and victory in the 2020 world championship as constructors' champion and finally the world title at the 2022 MotoGP with Pecco Bagnaia.
+And again more success: Dovizioso won 2nd place in the 2017 world championship, and victory in the 2020 world championship as constructors' champion and finally the two world titles at the 2022 and 2023 MotoGP with Pecco Bagnaia.

 There’s only one place to re-live Ducati's history and that is at its museum.